Find out your options when it comes to work, your rights, what to do if you're self-employed and what other financial support is available for you.

-If you're self-employed or work for a small business or organisation, it may well be up to you to handle the communications and set up a return that is realistic for you.
+If you’re self-employed or work for a small business or organisation, it may be up to you to handle the communications and set up a return that’s realistic for you.
 Approaching organisations such as Citizens Advice can help ensure that you are aware of any rights or support available to you.

 What if there's a problem?

-If you're a member of a trade union, you can speak to your local representative.
+If you’re member of a trade union, you can speak to your local representative

-Does your employer run an employee assistance programme?
-Use this service to speak with a trained professional about a range of issues, including health and legal matters.
+If your employer runs an employee assistance programme you can use this service to speak with a trained professional about a range of issues including health and legal matters.

 St Bernard Support also offers confidential guidance and lots more information about financial wellbeing, including pensions, insurance and welfare benefits.